OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

 ## How will you disable a Block Scanner on HDFS DataNode?
-    In HDFS, there is a configuration dfs.datanode.scan.period.hours in hdfs- site.xml to set the number of hours interval at which Block Scanner should run.
+In HDFS, there is a configuration dfs.datanode.scan.period.hours in hdfs-site.xml to set the number of hours interval at which Block Scanner should run.
     We can set dfs.datanode.scan.period.hours=0 to disable the Block Scanner.
 It means it will not run on HDFS DataNode.

 [Table of Contents](#HADOOP)

 ## How will you get the distance between two nodes in Apache Hadoop?
 In Apache Hadoop we can use NetworkTopology.getDistance() method to get the distance between two nodes.
     Distance from a node to its parent is considered as 1.

 [Table of Contents](#HADOOP)

 ## Why do we use commodity hardware in Hadoop?
 Hadoop does not require a very high-end server with large memory and processing power.
 Due to this we can use any inexpensive system with average RAM and processor.
 Such kind of system is called commodity hardware.
     Since there is parallel processing in Hadoop MapReduce, it is convenient to distribute a task among multiple servers and then do the execution.
 It saves cost as well as it is much faster compared to other options.
 Another benefit of using commodity hardware in Hadoop is scalability.
 Commodity hardware is readily available in market.
 Whenever we need to scale up our operations in Hadoop cluster we can obtain more commodity hardware.
 In case of high-end machines, we have to raise purchase orders and get them built on demand.

 [Table of Contents](#HADOOP)

 ## How does inter cluster data copying works in Hadoop?
 In Hadoop, there is a utility called DistCP (Distributed Copy) to perform large inter/intra-cluster copying of data.
 This utility is also based on MapReduce.
 It creates Map tasks for files given as input.
     After every copy using DistCP, it is recommended to run crosschecks to confirm that there is no data corruption and copy is complete.

 [Table of Contents](#HADOOP)

 ## How can we update a file at an arbitrary location in HDFS?
 This is a trick question.
 In HDFS, it is not allowed to update a file at an arbitrary location.
 All the files are written in append only mode.
 It means all writes are done at the end of a file.
     So there is no possibility of updating the files at any random location.

 [Table of Contents](#HADOOP)

 ## What is Replication factor in HDFS?
 Replication factor in HDFS is the number of copies of a file in file system.
 A Hadoop application can specify the number of replicas of a file it wants HDFS to maintain.
 This information is stored in NameNode.
 We can set the replication factor in following ways:
     We can use Hadoop fs shell, to specify the replication factor for a file.
 Command as follows:
-        $hadoop fs –setrep –w 5 /file_name
++ $hadoop fs –setrep –w 5 /file_name
     In above command, replication factor of file_name  file is set as 5.
     We can also use Hadoop fs shell, to specify the replication factor of all the files in a directory.
-        $hadoop fs –setrep –w 2 /dir_name
++ $hadoop fs –setrep –w 2 /dir_name
     In above command, replication factor of all the files under directory dir_name is set as 2.

 [Table of Contents](#HADOOP)

 ## What is the difference between NAS and DAS in Hadoop cluster?
 NAS stands for Network Attached Storage and DAS stands for Direct Attached Storage.
     In NAS, compute and storage layers are separated.
 Storage is distributed over different servers on a network.
     In DAS, storage is attached to the node where computation takes place.
     Apache Hadoop is based on the principle of moving processing near the location of data.
 So it needs storage disk to be local to computation.